SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 |

-Sponge also creates a spawn-protection bypass permission, and two permissions for controlling the ability to edit commandblocks.
+Sponge also creates a spawn-protection bypass permission, a force-gamemode bypass permission, and two permissions for controlling the ability to edit commandblocks.
 Note that these permissions use the actual *name* of the commandblock, which is normally ``@`` by default.

-* Allow player to bypass spawn-protection on all worlds: ``minecraft.spawn-protection.override``
+* Allow player to bypass spawn-protection in all worlds: ``minecraft.spawn-protection.override``
+* Allow player to bypass force-gamemode in all worlds: ``minecraft.force-gamemode.override``
 * Allow editing an ordinary commandblock of the given name: ``minecraft.commandblock.edit.block.<name>``
 * Allow editing a minecart commandblock of the given name: ``minecraft.commandblock.edit.minecart.<name>``